top of page

 • Dry fire discipline This drill reinforces quality over quantity in dry practice and keeps you accountable without wasting reps.

-• Visual readiness before breaking the shot You learn to wait for sight picture clarity before pressing, even when the clock is running.
+• Visual readiness before breaking the shot You learn to wait for sight picture confirmation before pressing, even when the clock is running.

 Drill Tips